LesFerch/WinSetView/Manual.md

 Each option, and related Explorer background information, is detailed below, but if you just want to get to it, the interface is pretty much self-explanatory.

 **IMPORTANT**: For best results, close all open applications before running WinSetView.
 Open applications can prevent open/save dialog views from being updated.
+Please note that some apps, such as Discord, Steam, and qBittorrent, don't actually close when you click the close box.
+Instead, they minimize to the System Tray.
+They're still running and that can prevent the file open/save dialog view from being updated.
+Fully exit the app (usually by right-clicking the icon in the System Tray and selecting `Exit`) to ensure that the file open/save dialog view will get updated.

 All changes made by WinSetView are per-user within the HKEY_CURRENT_USER hive in the registry.
 No machine settings are touched and no elevated privileges are required (except as noted for a few optional settings).
 On each run, WinSetView makes a unique backup file of the affected folder view registry values.
 A restore option is provided allowing you to rollback to any of those backups.
 Please note that the backup does not include items shown on the **Options** page.